This year’s OPW Women’s Retreat will be May 1 – 3, 2020

 Be sure to check out the sections below about other activities.
 There may be other items you’ll want to add to your list!

 Absolutely not!
 We want the retreat to be a pressure-free environment.
 ALL sessions and activities are optional.
 This is YOUR retreat, and you should feel free to share or participate as much or as little as you feel comfortable with.
-You may spend your time however you like during your weekend at Sandy Cove.
+You may spend your time however you like during your weekend at St. Mary’s of Providence.
 If you look at the schedule and there is something going on, but you really feel like a nap would be divine … well, sweet dreams!
 If you just need some time alone, take it!
 We recognize that it is sometimes in peace and solitude that we find our closest commune with God, and we also know that life as a caregiver or a mom of toddlers can be exhausting.
 So, it is our greatest wish that you leave this weekend feeling refreshed and refilled.

-Besides providing outstanding facilities and great food, Sandy Cove seeks to create an environment that offers rest, relaxation and recreation for their guests.
+St. Mary’s seeks to create an environment that offers rest, relaxation and recreation for their guests.
 Because people relax and recreate in a variety of ways, they have a number of activity options for groups to use and enjoy.

 Activities always available:

-Basketball—Outdoor full court, available during daylight hours.
+Basketball—Outdoor court, available during daylight hours.

 Activities with specific hours:

-The standard pool hours for fall, winter and spring will be:
+The standard pool hours for will be*:

 Yes, and maybe even more!
-Many of us remember sitting in the sock auction during our first retreat and maybe feeling a little confused by the intensity with which some of the women bid on a pair of cat socks.
+Many of us remember sitting in the sock auction during our first retreat and maybe feeling a little confused by the intensity with which some of the women bid on a pair of cat or unicorn socks.
 But by the end, it all made sense.
-Each year we retreat participants discuss and vote on one or two beneficiaries to receive the proceeds from our sock auction.
+Each year we retreat participants discuss and vote on beneficiaries to receive the proceeds from our sock auction.
 A portion of the proceeds is kept back for the retreat scholarship fund, and the remainder goes to the selected cause.
 So the bidding isn’t really for socks.
 Depending on the selected cause, the amount of your donation that exceeds the actual value of the socks will very likely be tax deductible.
 Many women plan ahead to bid at the sock auction as part of their normal charitable contributions for the year.
 But, you do not have to bring socks or bid at all if you’d rather just sit back and watch the silliness unfold.
 Warning: you may spend the rest of the day with sore sides or numb cheeks from laughing so hard!

 On the Sunday following the retreat, the women who attended will wear their socks and get up as a group in front of the congregation to give a brief report on the retreat, including the amount of money that the auction raised, and where the money is going.
 The congregation always looks forward to sharing in the joy of this “sock parade” and hearing about the weekend.